Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 ## How does this work?

-### Skylink: IaaS for multi-media peer connectivity
+### Skylink: BaaS for multi-media peer connectivity

-Temsys has created the super scalable Skylink infrastructure that helps to connect two or more peers very reliably and easily.
+Temsys has created the super scalable Skylink backend-as-a-service that helps to connect two or more peers very reliably and easily.
 It was designed specifically for [WebRTC](http://en.wikipedia.org/wiki/WebRTC), which enables your browser to send data directly to another browser.
 That data can be a chat message, a file or even an audio/video stream from your devices camera and microphone thus allowing you to create all kinds of cool real-time video conferencing, collaboration, tutoring and other live-presence use-cases.

 ### The SkylinkJS library